 If you have a good relationship with the vendor, ask about a longer time to pay, from Net 30 to Net 60.
+You can also look for vendors that offer net 30 terms to the public.
 It will help you smooth over slower cash flow seasons.
 If they offer a 3% discount for Net 10 payment ask them if they would be willing to go higher.
 If they do not offer a discount for prompt payment, ask them why.
 You might be surprised by the difference that extended payment times, and a 1-2% discount can make.

 Many vendor contracts contain provisions that limit the percentage that they can raise prices for the length of the contract.
 For example, they might state that the vendor can only increase prices by 3% during a year due to market conditions.
 If the vendor’s standard contract does not contain this language, see if you can negotiate that it be added.

 You may have to agree to a minimum level of purchases to get it, but it benefits both of you.
 They can count on regular cash flow, and you can budget for regular expenses.
 Cost control is a crucial aspect of financial management

 With that said, be ready for unexpected costs.
 A water main in your building bursts and you have to close the store for a few days, plus inventory is ruined.
 Your business insurance will cover it eventually, but in the meantime, you need to reopen.
 Or you didn’t negotiate your vendor contracts, it was a bad year for strawberries, and your produce vendor just upped their price by a dollar.